Shepherd0619/IntunePremier/AutopilotHelper/README.md

 ## License

-This project is licensed under the BSD Clause 3 License.
+This project is licensed under the BSD 3-Clause License.

 ---